 This is very, very basic.
 Christianity believes in strict monotheism.
 “You shall have no other gods before me (Exodus 20:3- all Bible quotations are from the English Standard Version unless otherwise noted).”
 “You shall not go after other gods, the gods of the peoples who are around you— for the Lord your God in your midst is a jealous God—lest the anger of the Lord your God be kindled against you, and he destroy you from off the face of the earth (Deuteronomy 6:14-15).
 In the New Testament, idolatry (which is what the Bible calls the worship of any other god but the God of the Bible) is still condemned in the strongest terms. “ Now the works of the flesh are evident: sexual immorality, impurity, sensuality, idolatry, sorcery, enmity, strife, jealousy, fits of anger, rivalries, dissensions, divisions, envy, drunkenness, orgies, and things like these.
 I warn you, as I warned you before, that those who do such things will not inherit the kingdom of God (Galatians 5:19-21).
 Interestingly enough, as a side note, Goddess worship is particularly condemned in the Bible, with Jeremiah 7 and Jeremiah 44 condemning those who had gone back to the worship of Ishtar/Inanna (I love how they tell the prophet that she listened to them more so they were going to worship her anyways!)
 Christians believe that God is one God made up of three divine persons; Father, Son, and Holy Spirit.
 For those who are not familiar with Trinitarian thought, here is a diagram that might illustrate it a little:

 Wicca, however, is at the very least duotheistic.
 It believes in the worship of a Goddess and a God.
 Wiccans might believe that this God and Goddess come from a Great Spirit, or from an All-That-Is, or some monotheistic view of ultimate deity, but it is not at all like the Christian Trinity.
 Whatever view of divinity you take in Wicca, there is no view of divinity in Wicca that is at all consistent with the Christian view of divinity.
 Wicca also believes that the Divine is present in nature, something that is considered a heresy in Christianity.
 Christianity teaches that man has dominion over the earth (Genesis 1:26-28).
-It is not saying you believe in A and B at the same time.
-It is more like saying you believe in A and not-A at the same time.
+The two beliefs are incompatible.
 And, as a Christian, not only do the two views contradict each other, but you are actively going against the teaching of the Christian religion if you mix in Wiccan worship with Christian worship.

 View of Mankind: